It Will Take More Than Transparency To Reduce Drug Prices, Economists Say

 And doctors who administer the drugs are also opposed, saying it may hurt patients' access to medications.

-"I've basically traveled the world ... looking at cancer care," says Ted Okun, the executive director of the Community Oncology Alliance, "and other countries do not have the access to the drugs that we have here."
+"I've basically traveled the world ... looking at cancer care," says Ted Okon, the executive director of the Community Oncology Alliance, "and other countries do not have the access to the drugs that we have here."

 But Azar dismisses that argument.
 He says the U.S. price for a drug will still be higher than prices paid elsewhere and says he doubts any companies will stop selling their products in the huge U.S. market just because prices are lower than they are today.